alvarovitta/Cost-Management/New-3.6-Monitoring-your-costs.md

   - Set up [budgets](https://docs.microsoft.com/en-us/azure/cost-management/manage-budgets#create-budgets) and [budget-based alerts](https://docs.microsoft.com/en-us/azure/cost-management/manage-budgets#create-budget-alerts-for-a-filter) to help to improve your cloud governance model and ensure that your lines of business stakeholers are accountable for their subscription costs
   - [Turn on Azure Advisor recommendations](https://docs.microsoft.com/en-us/azure/billing/billing-getting-started#turn-on-and-check-out-azure-advisor-recommendations) to help you reduce costs by identifying resources with low usage
   - [Assign access](https://docs.microsoft.com/en-us/azure/cost-management/tutorial-user-access) to lines of business stakeholders so that they can have visibility on their cost management data.
+  - Implement future [forecast spending]9https://docs.microsoft.com/en-us/azure/cost-management/tutorial-forecast-spending) to help you forecast your costs using historical usage and spending data.

 <br />
 <br />